 If I have been strength training, when should I cut back?

-According to Runner’s World Challenge injury expert Adam St. Pierre, exercise physiologist at the Boulder Center for Sports Medicine, it depends largely on the type of strength training you do.
-In the 2 to 3 weeks before the race, you might keep up the workouts but lower the number of reps you do.
-In the week before the race, you probably want to stop strength training all together.
+According to Runner’s World Challenge injury expert Adam St. Pierre, an exercise physiologist at the Boulder Center for Sports Medicine, it depends largely on the type of strength training you do.
+In the two to three weeks before the race, you might keep up the workouts but lower the number of reps you do.
+In the week before the race, you probably want to stop strength training altogether.
 You can continue to do core and mobility work right up to the race, but it’s not a good time to add new exercises or routines.

 What is the biggest mistake that runners make in a marathon?

 Going out too fast, going out too fast, going out too fast!
 Do not try to “bank time” — that strategy always backfires.
 Think about running a negative split, covering the second half of the race faster than the first half, and gaining energy and speed with each step closer to the finish line.
 You want to cross that line pumping your fist and feeling victorious.
 You want to savor this success.
 Do not shoot yourself in the foot by going out too fast and having to walk, crawl, or suffer to the finish line.